According to some, LinkedIn was and is considered the next big thing.

-LinkedIn is a social media network where your chances of generating high-quality real estate leads are quite high.
+LinkedIn is a social media network where your chances of generating high-quality real estate leads are pretty high.

-Taking into consideration that your traffic to sales cost is about the same as on Facebook with sometimes conversion rates of 40% with InMail Ads, LinkedIn is definitely good for realtors in terms of lead generation.
+Considering that your traffic to sales cost is about the same as on Facebook, with sometimes conversion rates of 40% with InMail Ads, LinkedIn is definitely good for realtors in terms of lead generation.

-This article will do a deeper analysis of the platform and discuss further what it is, important statistics, the benefits for realtors, and tips to use it efficiently as a realtor.
+This article will analyze the platform deeply and discuss its importance, essential statistics, the benefits for realtors, and tips to use it efficiently as a realtor.

 What Is LinkedIn?

-But, of course, you can also do the standard things you might be used to do on Facebook, such as sharing, liking content, and messaging other users.
+But, of course, you can also do the standard things you might be used to doing on Facebook, such as sharing, liking content, and messaging other users.

 When checking a profile, you will soon realize the rather professional structure of the network.

-Here, your profile is rather a resume, where you can present your work experience, accomplishments, referrals, and recommendations.
+Here, your profile is instead a resume, where you can present your work experience, accomplishments, referrals, and recommendations.

 Another professional feature is a career board, where you can search and apply for jobs.